What Can Be Deducted from My Paycheck?

 Questions About Paycheck Deductions?

 If you have questions about deductions being made to your paycheck, you should contact an employment law attorney.
-The experienced employment lawyers at Arata, Swingle, Van Egmond & Goodwin can offer their legal guidance to help you navigate questions you have about employment laws.
+The experienced employment lawyers at Arata, Swingle, Van Egmond & Heitlinger can offer their legal guidance to help you navigate questions you have about employment laws.
 Contact us today to schedule a consultation.